Bathhouses and sauna complexes in Moscow - 14 places with prices, addresses and reviews

 Термальный комплекс Мореон в Москве — бассейн и несколько зон

-One of Moscow’s largest thermal complexes, located in the southwest of the city.
+One of Moscow’s largest thermal complexes, located in the city’s southwest.
 Russian steam rooms, a hammam, a Finnish sauna, aroma saunas, a two-level maze pool with a counter-current system, and group steam sessions with a bath attendant—all under one roof.
 For those who want to spend a whole day in the water.

 Address: 16